Schur Functors and Categorified Plethysm: Plethories, plethysm, and 2-plethories

 (This coequalizer might be suggestively written as $(B \cdot -) \circ_M UR$, recalling the construction of a tensor product of a right $M$-module $(B \cdot -)$ with a left $M$-module $UR$.)
 The rest follows the proof of the adjoint lifting theorem \cite[Theorem 4.5.6 and Exercise 4.8.6]{BorceuxII}, although we have given enough hints that the patient reader could work out the details. \end{proof}

 We defined an $M$-bialgebra to be an $M$-algebra $B$ equipped with a lift $\Phi_B$ of the functor $M\Alg(B,-)$ it represents. \cref{thm:liftadjoint} then tells us that $\Phi_B$ is necessarily a right adjoint.
-Conversely, \cref{cor:repr} tells us that any right adjoint $M\Alg \to M\Alg$ is a lift of a representable, and thus determines an $M$-bialgebra.
+Conversely, \cref{lem:repr} tells us that any right adjoint $M\Alg \to M\Alg$ is a lift of a representable, and thus determines an $M$-bialgebra.
 If one takes morphisms of $M$-bialgebras as pointing in the same direction as morphisms of their underlying $M$-algebras $B$ (hence in the direction opposite to natural transformations between representable functors $M\Alg(B, -)$, where $B$ is in the contravariant argument), then that direction is in alignment with identifying $M$-bialgebras with left adjoint endofunctors on $M\Alg$.
-We thus have an equivalence of categories
+Thus, with this direction of morphisms of $M$-bialgebras, we have as a corollary of \cref{lem:repr} and \cref{thm:liftadjoint} the following result.